medcomdk/dk_MunicipalityObservationResults/docs/index.md

 > Clinical Guidelines and documentation and use cases are in  Danish.
 The remaining documentation will be in English.

 ## 1 Standard Documentation {#standard}
-The standard documentation below provides the necessary content to understand the needs for modernization, the role of the MedCom HomeCareObservation message, what to implement and how to get a MedCom certificate.
+The standard documentation below provides the necessary content to understand the needs for modernization, the role of the MedCom HomeCareObservation message, what to implement and how to get a MedCom certification.
 The standard documentation for MedCom HomeCareObservation includes:
   * Clinical Guidelines and documentation
   * Use cases
 <p>&nbsp;</p>